 3. Do Keyword Research for All Topics

-Once you have a collection of topics, do keyword research to determine the viability of your topics.
-What you’ll find isn’t whether you should or shouldn’t create the content — rather, how to position the content in the way people are searching for it.
+Once you have a collection of topics, research keywords to determine the viability of your topics.
+Use this information to position your content in the way people are searching for it — rather than as a test determining whether it’s worth creating.

 4. Combine Content Types for Maximum Reach

 Google provides multiple options for how to find content when searching.
-The default page features blog posts and landing pages with a few videos interspersed.
-However, people can also search content by clicking on the Images or Videos tab (among others).
-You’ll notice that different content is prioritized within each tab.
+The default search engine results page (SERP) features numerous elements, including blog posts, landing pages, and videos.
+However, people can click on the Images or Videos tab (among others) to search.
+Furthermore, content is prioritized differently within each tab.

-To optimize your webpage for organic reach, feature multiple types of content on the page and include best SEO practices for all aspects of that content.
-For example, a blog post on ‘How to Create a Vision Board’ could include a video how-to, complete instructions in text, and an image for each step of the process.
+Feature multiple types of content on the page and include best SEO practices for all aspects of that content to optimize your content for organic reach.
+For example, a blog post on ‘How to Create a Vision Board’ could include a video how-to, complete instructions in text, and an image for each process step.
+Metadata is essential for communicating this information with search engines.

 5. Be the Authority (Outdo the Competition)